neondatabase/website/content/use-cases/database-per-tenant.md

 A Neon project is the logical equivalent of an "instance" but without the management heaviness:

-- By creating one project per customer, each customers' data will be completely isolated.
+- By creating one project per customer, each customer's data will be completely isolated.
 - You'll be able to run independent PITRs without affecting your entire fleet.
 - You can create diffeent projects in different regions to match your customers' location.